Gaurav-Sanchania/Todo-List-App--Angular/README.md

 # Todo-List-App--Angular

 This is a very simple project to practice application of basic concepts.
+Services has not been used in this project.

 This is an anuglar application which uses local storage for storing and retrieving item.
 This project uses concepts like:
   - Routing